Single Invoice Factoring

 Selective invoice factoring – Selective invoice factoring is when a business sells a single invoice to a third-party company.
 It’s a form of selective invoice finance and will give your business an effective way to improve its cashflow position.

 How does invoice factoring work, the single invoice lender will provide the credit control service to recover payment of the unpaid invoice.
 The lender will provider a credit control services with a single invoice factoring service, allowing you to concentrate on other areas of the business instead of chasing up late payments.

 Most businesses using a single invoice financing facility will choose to submit a large value invoice to a factoring company, in contrast to a low value invoices.

 Once rates and charges have been agreed, the facility will allow up to 85% of the value of the invoice may be released upfront.
 The remaining balance is transferred to the business minus service fees once your customer has paid the outstanding amount

 Most lenders in the UK pay in two instalments, the first covering the bulk of the receivables.
 The remaining amount usually 10-20% when your client settles their invoice, minus any factoring fee.
-A simple process of the invoice factoring agreement are as follows:
+A simple process of how single factoring works are as follows:

 - You submit details of your business invoice to the factor to determine if you are eligible for the factoring facility.